imagej/imagej.github.io/pages/MorphoLibJ.md

 ![Computation of perimeter and geodesic diameter.
 Left: principle of perimeter estimation by counting intersections with set of lines.
-Right: illustration of the geodesic diameter measured on a non convex particle.](MorphoLibJ-perimiter-geodesic-diameter-computation.png "Computation of perimeter and geodesic diameter.
+Right: illustration of the geodesic diameter measured on a non convex particle.](/images/pages/MorphoLibJ-perimiter-geodesic-diameter-computation.png "Computation of perimeter and geodesic diameter.
 Left: principle of perimeter estimation by counting intersections with set of lines.
-Right: illustration of the geodesic diameter measured on a non convex particle.")For particles with complex shapes, the geodesic diameter may be of interest.
+Right: illustration of the geodesic diameter measured on a non convex particle.")"For particles with complex shapes, the geodesic diameter may be of interest.
 It corresponds of the largest geodesic distance between two points within a region, the geodesic distance being the length of the shortest